Schema

 Run a schema migration

-A typical schema migration involves three steps:
+A typical schema migration involves the following steps:

 1. Update the field definitions and wildcard constraint in the collection schema.